 The building from the outside is an architectural treasure and was constructed according to the aesthetics of the “Arts and crafts” movement.
 It features a large, ornate clock tower and a Greco-Roman mural.
 The surrounding gardens are beautifully maintained, with a fern garden containing prehistoric-looking plants, a sensory garden, and even a petting zoo with South American llamas and African Pygmy goats.
-Depending on the weather, you may also have a fine view of the city of London from the museum’s gardens—if it isn’t too smoggy, that is.
+Depending on the weather, you may also have a fine view of the city from the museum’s gardens—if it isn’t too cloudy, that is.

 Check the website for some of the museum’s many educational and family-friendly events and take a trip to one of the most immersive museums in the world.